Hero

 Since March we have witnessed regular accounts from NHS staff and their representatives about the lack of PPE; a situation which has received added poignancy by claims from the families of health and social care staff that they have contracted the virus and died because of this failure.

 In March, the Government and senior NHS officials initially maintained that there was sufficient supply, but distribution was the problem.
-A month later, Matt Hancock the Health Secretary admitted that PPE provision was a "a huge challenge" and that: "we are tight on gowns and that is the pressure point."
+A month later, Matt Hancock the Health Secretary admitted that PPE provision was a “a huge challenge” and that: “we are tight on gowns and that is the pressure point.

 Nationwide, initiatives sprung up to help production of protective equipment.
 A project led by Manchester Fashion Institute at Manchester Metropolitan University sped up bulk manufacturing of medical scrubs to ease shortages experienced by one regional NHS Trust.